Snapchat safety: What parents need to know

 Learn more about social media benefits here.

 Snapchat has a range of privacy and safety features to help keep users under 18 safe.
 These include standard reporting and blocking features as well as the ability to turn off location.
-However, Snapchat additional features as well to support its users.
+However, Snapchat has additional features that can also support its users.

 Supporting mental health